-Children are given opportunity to play a variety of percussion, ethnic and tuned instruments.
-The children can explore these instruments sometimes freely and also under a more structured environment.
-Early work on listening skills, rhythm and singing are encouraged through these years in a cross curricular approach.
-Staff are encouraged to access Charanga for further support and more detailed lesson ideas and structure.
+Children are given opportunity to play a variety of percussion and tuned instruments and are introduced to instruments from different cultures.
+The children can explore these instruments freely and also under a more structured environment.
+Early work on listening skills, rhythm and singing are at the heart of our music curriculum in our early years.
+We use phonological awareness and develop our vocabulary as well as develop a love of music and singing.

 Key Stage One:

-Children continue to develop the skills attained in the early years following Charanga in greater detail.
-They are encouraged to play simple pieces of music and learn to recognise musical elements such as pitch, duration, dynamics, tempo, timbre and texture.
-The children begin to learn simple notation skills and create musical effects to poems, stories and songs.
+In Key Stage One we continue our music studies following the Charanga learning progression but make it bespoke to our particular setting.
+We play simple pieces of music and learn to recognise musical elements such as pitch, duration, dynamics, tempo, timbre and texture.
+We begin to learn simple notation skills and create musical effects to poems, stories and songs.
+We love to put a soundscape to a story we have been reading or provide the soundtrack to a piece of drama!

 Key Stage Two: